 Avoiding distractions while driving at all times, and not only when your car is speeding down a highway, is one way of avoiding such accidents.
 Keep your phone on mute as soon as you start your car, and never operate your car, even in a parking lot, while looking at your phone.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons who have suffered injuries as result of car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons who have suffered injuries as result of car accidents in the metro Atlanta region and across Georgia.
 If your loved one has been injured in a car accident caused due to another motorist’s negligence, talk an attorney at our firm and discuss your case.
 You may qualify for a claim for damages that include medical costs, lost income and other types of damages.